 Chapin also discusses the ways in which border guards attempted to identify aliens from Mexico who were trying to enter the U.S. They read national identity from a number of signs that they perceive to be significant.
 These signs were all related to appearance and performance of identity, and included such markers as clothing, makeup, language and manners of movement.
 A person wearing too-bright lipstick or too-new jeans was immediately under suspicion of being an illegal alien, a Mexican citizen attempting to enter the U.S. illegally.
 Although scores of American citizens and legal immigrants were harassed under these guidelines, the U.S. border patrol continued to use these signs as the most reliable means of determining national identity.

 This discourse of identity as embodied through appearance reached Mexicans who were planning on entering the U.S. illegally.
 These Mexicans talked about crossing the border illegally in terms of dressing up, dissembling, and manipulating their appearances through changing the way they walk, talk, or dress.
 (Chapin 1998: 416) Again, we see that power relationships and dominant ideologies were specifically embodied, this time in the appearance of the Mexican citizens who desired to cross the border.

 I hope that these examples have been helpful to your readers.
 Indeed it is difficult these days to imagine the world I have just described.
 But I hope that I have shed some light on the truth of the embodiment of culture so prevalent in the L2C.
-And I hope that the author of this book and her colleagues will take these statements into account before they write any more ethno-histories of late 20th century Earth.
-Thank you very much.
+And I hope that the author of this book and her colleagues will take these statements into account before they write any further ethno-histories of late 20th century Earth.
+Thank you.

 On Boddy and Female Genital Mutilation